-Squatting is a position when a person lowers their hips from a standing position.
+Squatting is a position in which a person lowers their hips from a standing position.
 We come in this position multiple times during the day such as when lifting something up from the floor, or during sports like basketball.
 If you have knee pain when squatting, this is a matter of concern and should not be ignored, as squats only aggravate mild knee pain that you may be ignoring in your day-to-day life.

 Why Take It Seriously?